VikramAdityaTheKing/FilterFlowAI/README.md

 ### **What Inspired Us: The Fight for Efficiency and Sanity**

 The inspiration for FilterFlow AI sparked from the raw frustration of seeing valuable human time and energy drained by interactions that go nowhere, or worse – by malicious actors probing for vulnerabilities.
-We wanted to build an AI that doesn't just answer questions, but **actively protects, filters, and optimizes** the entire customer service ecosystem, empowering humans by handling the "noise" so they can focus on the "signal."
+We wanted to build an AI that doesn't just answer questions, but **actively protects, filters, and optimizes** the entire customer service ecosystem, empowering humans by letting AI handling the "noise" so they can focus on the main "signal."

 ### **How We Built It: A Multi-Agent Masterpiece**